Neamar/storylines/specs/backend.md

 * `triggers`, an object which **must** contain at least one `soft` of `hard` subkey, or can contain both.
     - `hard`, an object.
 The only available key within this object is:
         + `conditions`, an array of conditions.
 If multiple conditions are present, they are **AND**ed together.
 See "Conditions & operations" below for details.
+        + `weight`, an integer, defaults to 1.
+If more than one event have a matching hard trigger during event selection, the event with the higher `weight` will be displayed to the user.
     - `soft`, an object.
 Available keys are:
         + `conditions`, a list of conditions.
 If multiple conditions are present, they are **AND**ed together.
 See "Conditions & operations" below for details.
         + `weight`, an integer, defaults to 1.
 Any value higher than 1 will mean this event has more probability to appear to the user (10 means this event counts for 10 in the lottery)